 If you are experiencing payment difficulty you may be able to receive additional financial assistance.
 One such organisation that may help with this is the National Debt Helpline (NDH).
 Visit the NDH Website or call the helpline on 1800 007 007.

-The Utility Relief Grant Scheme provides assistance if you do not have the capacity to pay your current electricity bill due to a sudden or temporary financial crisis and you are at risk of disconnection of supply due to non-payment.
+The Utility Relief Grant Scheme provides assistance if you do not have the capacity to pay your current electricity bill due to a sudden or temporary financial crisis and you are at risk of disconnection of supply

 You may only apply through the scheme once every 2 years for your electricity account.